nairraghav/Introduction-To-Python/lessons/lesson02-python-basics/logic.md

 ### and
 `and` is a keyword is used to conjoin to expressions and return a value for their joint result.
-The result will only return True if the expressions being conjoined by the `and` are all True as well.
-If any of those individual expressions return False, the `and` instantly results in False.
+The result will only return `True` if the expressions being conjoined by the `and` are all `True` as well.
+If any of those individual expressions return `False`, the `and` instantly results in `False`.
 As a note, we can use parenthesis to more easily read our expressions.

 ```python
 a = 1